 Mrs. Winchester saw the danger.
 She cleared her throat several times at her young charges, causing the third woman in the room to once again look their way.

 Adele Winchester caught Lady Tala’s eye and mistook the look in them for horror.
 She did not know what Edmund did about her true nature.
 “Elanore,” she called out a warning.
 “Sit up straight.”

 Elanore snatched her hand back and pretended to fix something on her dress.
 Edmund readjusted his seat, turning slightly so he could see Elanore’s face as he spoke to her.
-He knew the news interested all of them — but it was for the first woman — the closest to his heart — that he wished most to hear it.
+He knew the news interested all of them but he directed his attention to the one closest to his heart.
 “I received the guildmaster this morning at home.
-He wished you to hear that he will be helping the townspeople.”
+He wished you be told that he will be helping the townspeople.”

 “Oh!”
 The sound from Elanore was less an exclamation than a long-drawn out sigh of relief.
 Her shoulders relaxed slightly, as if to say that some burden had been lifted from her.
 And then her cheeks dimpled as she smiled.
 “I’m so glad!
 I had been afraid that nothing good would come of yesterday.”

 Her happiness washed over Edmund like a strong wave.
 For a moment he forgot himself and they were both lost, dwelling in each other’s smiles.

 A cough reminded them, however, of their audience.
 Mrs. Winchester put down her cup to pick up needles and yarn in her lap.
 The needles began to click, forming yarn into shapes, while she began to ask the questions that her granddaughter had not.
 “This is not like other winters where an extra set of provisions is all that’s needed when the days grow shorter.
 What does the man think to do?”